 “Gaming has helped bridge the gap between his neurotypical peers and himself.”

 The Asperger / Autism Network cites the massively popular multiplayer online role-playing game World of Warcraft as an example of a beneficial video game for children with special needs.
 According to them, the game aids children, especially those who fall on the autism spectrum, in developing their social skills since it requires players to communicate with each other while gaming.
-While communication can be challenging for special needs kids in their everyday lives, it’s much less threatening when done in in front of a screen because there are no face-to-face interactions, and it allows the children time and space to communicate at their own pace.
+While communication can be challenging for kids with special needs in their everyday lives, it’s much less threatening when done in in front of a screen because there are no face-to-face interactions, and it allows children time and space to communicate at their own pace.

-Eleven-year-old Oscar Guy has high-functioning autism which makes it tricky for him to easily connect with his peers.
+11-year-old Oscar Guy has high-functioning autism which makes it tricky for him to easily connect with his peers.
 “Gaming has helped bridge the gap between his neurotypical peers and himself as they now have a common interest,” his mother, Andrea Guy, told Re:Set.
 They discovered Oscar’s love for gaming when he was seven years old and was gifted an Xbox.
 According to Guy, her son’s love for certain games has made it easier for children of his age to include him in conversations at school and in playdates.